 Campfires - these need to be monitored carefully and fully extinguished when finished with.
 Please take your own firewood.

 Nobody wants to stop you from having a fun-filled weekend but be aware of your surroundings.
 There may be others camping nearby that may not enjoy your particular brand of Death Metal music, use of foul language or anti-social behaviour.
 Please be considerate to other campers and keep noise to a minimum.

 In the interest of safety, dogs are not permitted at the event or down the track whilst camping.

 If, during your time camping as a spectator you require any medical assistance St John Ambulance are situated at each of the checkpoints along the track from Saturday afternoon until the last bike has passed through on Monday afternoon.
-Please see Track map for checkpoint locations at Deep Well, Rodinga, Bundooma, Mt Squires and Finke Checkpoint.
+Please see Track Map for checkpoint locations at Deep Well, Rodinga, Bundooma, Mt Squires and Finke.
 We also have access to one Paramedic based jet ranger helicopter based at Bundooma checkpoint and two smaller helicopters following the event.
-These are obviously intended for competitor use, but would be used in the case of an emergency for any patient.
+These are intended for competitor use, but would be used in the case of an emergency for any patient.